Hollywood/Highland station: Future K Line connection

-The under construction K Line will connect to this station via the future northern extension from the Expo/Crenshaw station (current terminus) which would offer connections to West Hollywood, Beverly Hills, Crenshaw District, Leimert Park, Miracle Mile, City of Inglewood, and LAX.
+The K Line is proposed to connect to this station via a future northern extension from its current northern terminus at Expo/Crenshaw station, which would offer connections to West Hollywood, Beverly Hills, Crenshaw District, Leimert Park, Miracle Mile, City of Inglewood, and LAX.
 It will also allow connections to the E Line, D Line, and C Line as well as the LAX Automated People Mover.

+After receiving public comment proposing the idea, Metro is also investigating an optional K Line northern terminus at a new Hollywood Bowl station.
+Currently, taking Metro to the Hollywood Bowl requires either a mile-long walk by foot along Highland Avenue, or a trip on a shuttle that connects Ovation Hollywood to the Bowl.
+Neither option is particularly accessible for people with disabilities.
+Metro already works with the Hollywood Bowl to provide shuttles to and from events, and the new station would be an extension of that partnership.